state-machines/state-machines-rs/state-machines/README.md

 ### State Data Accessors

-**New in v0.6.0:** Dynamic machines can now access and mutate per-state data, enabling patterns like circuit breakers that need runtime counters and timestamps.
+Dynamic machines can access and mutate per-state data, enabling patterns like circuit breakers that need runtime counters and timestamps.

 When states have associated data (e.g., `Open(OpenData)`), the macro generates three accessor types on the dynamic wrapper: